Cellular Pathology Service Background

 Contact number or bleep number.

 Expected date and time of delivery to the Lab.

-Tissue taken for frozen section should be placed into a suitably sized container without any form of fixative (i.e. dry) and sent to Cellular Pathology without delay.
+Tissue taken for frozen section should be placed into a suitably sized container without any form of fixative (i.e. dry) and sent in a secondary bag/container to Cellular Pathology without delay.
+The transport of the fresh material is arranged by the requesting clinical team, typically using a UHB Hospital porter.
+Theatre books should be used to record the audit trail from theatre and safe receipt in the laboratory.
 The process from specimen receipt in the laboratory to verbal report issued takes no longer than 15 minutes however this time may be shortened or lengthened slightly based on the nature of the sample received.
 High risk biohazardous tissues are not suitable for frozen sectioning unless absolutely clinically required.
 Examples of these include tuberculous lesions, specimens from patients with viral hepatitis and specimens from patients who are HIV positive.
-If there is any doubt as to whether the specimen is suitable or not please contact the laboratory and ask for the advice of the Laboratory Manager or a Consultant Pathologist.
+If there is any doubt as to whether the specimen is suitable or not please contact the laboratory and ask for the advice of a Consultant Pathologist.

 Mohs, is microscopically controlled surgery used to treat common types of skin cancer.
 During the surgery, after each removal of tissue and while the patient waits, the fresh tissue is snap frozen and sectioned for microscopic examination.
 The examination informs the decision for additional tissue removal.